luiz-henrique-gyn/core-contracts/README.md

 # Zaigar Finance Farm

 This repo is home to the Farming contracts for Zaigar Finance.
 Liquidity pools are initialized and added as a staking token to the MasterZai contract.
-This MasterZai contract is also in control of the number of minted $ZAIF per block.
+This MasterZai contract is also in control of the number of minted $ZFAI per block.
 As users stake LP and other tokens, the MasterZai distributes them according to the weight of rewards of a specific pool along with an accounts stake in that pool.

 https://zaigar.finance.